 Washing Your GI Without Shrinking It

-In order to avoid shrinking the gi when washing, make sure you hand wash the uniform with cold water and let it air dry.
+In order to avoid shrinking the BJJ gi or Judo Gi when washing, make sure you hand wash the uniform with cold water and let it air dry.
+You can also use baking soda as a sure-fire way to get stains out without any funky odors or discoloring.
+White vinegar is also a great option, but try to avoid harsher substitutes like bleach.
 If it takes more than twenty-four hours to dry the uniform, purchase two gis, so you don’t have to show up to the mat with wet clothes.

 Purchase a Dark GI